 In your child’s mid-teens, running 5Ks and 10Ks should be sufficient.
 In the later teens an occasional half-marathon and perhaps a marathon should be okay.

 As your child moves up to longer distances, you child should train with you or a coach at school.
 Fitness and conditioning become more important at longer distances in order to avoid injury and to run successfully.

 If your child does not get an annual athletic physical as a requirement to participate in school sports, make sure you are making those appointments.

 I hope this information is helpful.
 I want to emphasis again that this information should be used as a guide only.

 If your child is running their first 5K race and you would like to get them a medal to remember the race, check out the My First 5K medal.
-Most 5K races do not give finisher’s medals.
-Usually only the top male and female finisher and top age group finishers.
+Many 5K races do not give finisher’s medals.
+Usually only the top male and female finisher and top age group finishers receive a medal.